pik-copan/pycopancore/docs/tutorials/all-in-one/second_component.rst

 as partially owned by the entity-type ``Individual`` and partially owned by the entity-type ``Cell``.

-- In ``implementation/cell.py``, add an import and three entries to the list of ``processes``::
+- In ``implementation/cell.py``, add some imports and three entries to the list of ``processes``::

-    import sympy as sp  # to be able to use sp.sqrt from ...base import interface as B  # to be able to use B.Cell.metabolism
+    import sympy as sp  # to be able to use sp.sqrt from ...base import interface as B  # to be able to use B.Cell.metabolism from .... import Explicit, ODE

     class Cell...